3 Must-visit Medici palaces in Florence

 Here are the most famous historic buildings, squares and Medici Palaces in Florence that you cannot miss.

-The Medici family lived in some of the most prestigious buildings in the city.
+The Italian banking family lived in some of the most prestigious buildings in the city.
 Many people know about the Palazzo Vecchio and the Pitti Palace.
 However, only a few know about the Palazzo Medici Riccardi.

 1. Palazzo Medici Riccardi

-Many years ago, the Palazzo Medici was much smaller than the one we can see today.
-It was because Cosimo did not want to attract too much attention.
+Many years ago, this palace was much smaller than the one we can see today.
+It was because Cosimo I did not want to attract too much attention.
 He decided on the simple and less noticeable exterior design.
 However, this simple design still showed wealth through the building material choices.
 The Palazzo Medici was larger than other palaces in the city.
-In fact, it was the first building in Florence, with its own separate rooms and apartments.
+In fact, it was the first building in the city, with its own separate rooms and apartments.

 FUN FACTS: